On Borkar and Young Relaxed Control Topologies and Continuous Dependence of Invariant Measures on Control Policy: Continuous Dependence of Invariant Measures on Stationary Control Policies under Young Topology

 Since continuous and bounded functions are measure determining (see \cite[p.
 13]{Billingsley} or \cite[Theorem 3.4.5]{ethier2009markov}), the above implies that $\eta$ is invariant.

 However, by uniqueness of the invariant probability measure for any stationary policy, we have that $\eta$ must be $\uppi_{\gamma}$.

+We remark that compactness of invariant measures under total variation has been studied in \cite[Lemma 3.2]{borkarghosh1990controlled} with a similar argument in continuous-time.

+Let us present some concrete examples.
+Assume either Example \ref{ornek11}(i) or Example \ref{ornek11}(ii) holds, together with Example \ref{ornek11}(iii), and assume that $w_n$ admits a bounded density function which is positive everywhere (so that the induced Markov chain by any stationary policy is irreducible) and has a bounded derivative (so that the densities are equicontinuous); a Gaussian density is sufficient for each of these conditions.
+In this case, Theorem \ref{ContInvPolicy} is applicable.

-The following is essentially a corollary of the above, since with finite spaces the continuity conditions (weak or setwise) are equivalent, and every probability measure is absolutely continuous with respect to a weighted counting measure; and thus the proof follows identically.
+The following result, essentially providing additional examples for which Theorem \ref{ContInvPolicy} is applicable, is a corollary of the above, since with finite spaces the continuity conditions (weak or setwise) are equivalent, and every probability measure is absolutely continuous with respect to a weighted counting measure; and thus the proof follows identically.

-\begin{theorem} \begin{itemize} \item[(i)] Let $\mathbb{X}, \mathbb{U}$ be finite and for every stationary policy there be a unique invariant probability measure.
-Then, the invariant measure is continuous under Young topology on stationary controls at any input which places positive mass on each element in $\mathbb{X}$. \item[(ii)] The above applies to the case where $\mathbb{X}$ is countable and $\mathbb{U}$ is compact, provided that ${\cal G}$ (\ref{E-cG}) is compact and the transition kernel is continuous in actions. \end{itemize} \end{theorem}
+\begin{corollary} \begin{itemize} \item[(i)] Let $\mathbb{X}, \mathbb{U}$ be finite and for every stationary policy there be a unique invariant probability measure.
+Then, the invariant measure is continuous under Young topology on stationary controls at any input which places positive mass on each element in $\mathbb{X}$. \item[(ii)] The above applies to the case where $\mathbb{X}$ is countable and $\mathbb{U}$ is compact, provided that ${\cal G}$ (\ref{E-cG}) is compact and the transition kernel is continuous in actions. \end{itemize} \end{corollary}

 \begin{remark} With finite or countable spaces, equivalent to the Young topology with an input measure placing positive mass on each state $x \in \mathbb{X}$, one can also directly work with distance measures of the form: